danieljakots/getCertificates/README.md

 ## getCertificates

-This is used to get the certificates over a TCP.
+This tool is used to get the certificates over TCP.
 The DNS resolution can be bypassed.

 ~~~